 Skip to content

-In the previous chapter, we discussed "why we need concurrency" and built a basic ability to make that judgment.
-But knowing why isn't enough; we also need to know what actually goes wrong in concurrent code.
-Frankly, the maddening thing about concurrency bugs isn't their complexity—it's that they are unpredictable.
-A multithreaded program might run perfectly one hundred thousand times on your local machine, then crash at 3 AM in a customer's environment after deployment.
-You pull up the core dump, and it completely contradicts your expectations!
+In the previous post, we discussed "why we need concurrency" and established a basic framework for judgment.
+But knowing why isn't enough; we also need to know exactly what goes wrong in concurrent code.
+Frankly speaking, the headache of concurrency bugs isn't about how complex they are—it's that they are unpredictable.
+A multi-threaded program might run perfectly on your machine a hundred thousand times, only to crash in a customer's environment at 3 AM.
+You look at the dump, and it makes absolutely no sense!

-These problems actually have well-defined concepts.
-We can start by simply listing them: data race, race condition, dead lock, livelock, starvation, and priority inversion.
-We will provide code examples for each problem—both buggy versions and fixed versions.
-Our goal isn't to memorize definitions, but to cultivate an intuition: when you look at a piece of multithreaded code, you can quickly identify where potential problems lie.
+These issues actually have well-defined concepts.
+Let's list them simply: data race, race condition, dead lock, live lock, starvation, and priority inversion.
+For each issue, we will provide code examples—both broken and fixed versions.
+Our goal is not to memorize definitions, but to cultivate an intuition: when you see a piece of multi-threaded code, you can quickly identify where the potential problems lie.

-Data Race: Undefined Behavior as Defined by the C++ Standard
+Data Race: Undefined Behavior per the C++ Standard

-This is the most important section in the entire volume.
-If you only remember one concept from this chapter, make it this: a data race is undefined behavior (UB) in the C++ standard.
-It's not "might go wrong," and it's not "uncertain result"—it is pure UB.
-This means the compiler is entitled to do absolutely anything when a data race occurs, including but not limited to returning incorrect results, crashing, or appearing to function normally while silently harboring hidden dangers.
+This is the most important section of the entire volume.
+If you remember only one thing from this article, make it this: a data race is Undefined Behavior (UB) in the C++ standard.
+Not "might go wrong," not "result is indeterminate," but full-blown UB—meaning the compiler has the right to do anything when a data race occurs, including but not limited to returning incorrect results, crashing, or appearing to function normally while harboring hidden dangers.

 What the C++ Standard Says

-The C++ standard ([intro.races]) defines a data race as follows: when two threads access the same memory location, at least one access is a write, and there is no happens-before relationship between them, a data race occurs.
+The C++ standard ([intro.races]) defines a data race as: when two threads access the same memory location, at least one access is a write, and there is no happens-before relationship between them, it constitutes a data race.
 Any data race results in undefined behavior.

-Why does the standard define this so strictly?
-Hans Boehm, one of the primary designers of the C++ memory model, explained the reason in an article: if data races were allowed to have any defined semantics (such as "might read a stale value"), many compiler optimizations would have to be prohibited.
-This is because compilers perform instruction reordering, loop transformations, constant propagation, and other optimizations on single-threaded code, and these optimizations can change the outcome of a data race in a multithreaded environment.
-The standard chose to define data races as UB specifically to avoid restricting the compiler's optimization capabilities—the trade-off is that programmers must ensure their programs are free of data races.
+Why does the standard have to be so strict?
+Hans Boehm (one of the main designers of the C++ memory model) explained the reason in an article: if data races were allowed to have any defined semantics (like "might read an old value"), many compiler optimizations would have to be prohibited.
+Because compilers need to perform instruction reordering, loop transformations, constant propagation, and other optimizations on single-threaded code, and these optimizations can change the results of data races in a multi-threaded environment.
+The standard chose to define data races as UB specifically to not limit compiler optimization capabilities—the price is that programmers must ensure their programs are data-race-free.

 A Minimal Data Race Example